-Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ The school is not in the process of developing a plan to align assessments to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ The school is in the process of developing a plan to align assessments to Maryland College and Career Standards and embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. ☐ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction that is monitored regularly and is consistently being assessed to maintain vertical and horizontal alignment of curriculum and instruction. ☐ The school is not in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. ☐ The school is in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. ☐ Informal and formal assessments are consistently used to measure student progress toward meeting outcomes and standards. ☐ Informal and formal assessments are consistently used to measure student progress, and growth toward exceeding outcomes, standards, and schoolwide goals and benchmarks.
+Not Evident Developing Accomplishing Accomplishing with Continuous Improvement □ The school is not in the process of developing a plan to align assessments to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction. oping a plan to align ents to Maryland College eer Standards and are ed into the curriculum to a range of data to improvedeveloping a plan to align assessments to Maryland College and Career Standards and embedded into the curriculum to produce a range of data to improve □ Assessments are aligned to Maryland College and Career Standards and are embedded into the curriculum to produce a range of data to improve instruction that is monitored regularly and is consistently being assessed to maintain vertical and horizontal alignment of curriculum and instruction . □ The school is not in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. □ The school is in the process of using informal and formal assessments to measure student progress towards meeting outcomes and standards. □ Informal and formal assessments are consistently used to measure student progress toward meeting outcomes and standards. □ Informal and formal assessments are consistently used to measure student progress, and growth toward exceeding outcomes, standards, and schoolwide goals and benchmarks.

-Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ The school is not in the process of developing a plan to align assessments to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development). ☐ The school is in the process of developing a plan to align assessments to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development). ☐ Assessments are aligned to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development). ☐ Assessments are aligned to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development) with consistent monitoring and tracking of students' progress.
+Not Evident Developing Accomplishing Accomplishing with Continuous Improvement □ The school is not in the process of developing a plan to align assessments to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well- Being and Motor Development). □ The school is in the process of developing a plan to align assessments to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well- Being and Motor Development). □ Assessments are aligned to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development). □ Assessments are aligned to the Kindergarten Readiness Assessment (KRA) and based on the four interrelated domains of learning (Math, English, Social Foundations, Physical Well-Being and Motor Development) with consistent monitoring and tracking of students' progress.